rouyng/airspotbot/README.md

 3. **Optional:** Set up a python [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment), using Python 3.7 or greater.
 This is recommended because it prevents different installations of python packages from interfering with each other.
 4. Install package requirements using `pip3 install -r requirements.txt`
 5. Configure `config/asb.config` with your API keys and preferences.
 See details in "Configuring" section below.
 6. Configure `config/watchlist.csv` with your desired watchlist.
 See details in "Configuring" section below.

+### Running
-7. Run airspotbot with `python3 -m airspotbot`
+Run airspotbot with `python3 -m airspotbot`

 ## Configuration
 airspotbot has two files that must be configured before use: `asb.config` and `watchlist.csv`.
 Both are located in the `config/` subdirectory.